christianThardy/christianThardy.github.io/visualization-ml.md

 # two realities

-Paradoxically, mathematical reality lies outside of us.
-Our function is to discover and observe it.
+Paradoxically, mathematical reality exists independently of us and it is our role to uncover and observe it.

 I will use the noun intuition to denote the ability to understand an idea without the need for conscious reasoning.